 Strawberry Upside-Down Cake is a delicious twist on a classic, showcasing fresh strawberries in place of pineapple for an easy spring or summer dessert recipe!

 Are you a fan of upside-down cake?
-Pineapple Upside-Down Cake has always been one of my favorites, but since there are already approximately one bazillion recipes out there for that quintessential summer dessert, I enjoy putting different fruity spins on the classic.
+Pineapple Upside-Down Cake has always been one of my favorites.
+But since there are already approximately one bazillion recipes out there for that quintessential summer dessert, I enjoy putting different, fruity spins on the classic.

 One of the things I love about using strawberries in any dessert recipe is that if you carve a little notch in the top of each berry when you hull it, your strawberries will be all adorably heart-shaped once sliced.

 Furthermore, if you take just an extra minute or two to thoughtfully arrange your strawberries in the bottom of the pan, your final overturned cake will turn out all the more gorgeous.
 Just look at those buttery, sugary, pretty little hearts!